 Veterans Housing Set-Aside for Clark County.
 The 2015 QAP will set-aside

-$1,000,000.00 of tax credits from the Clark County apportionment to fund a veterans housing project located in Clark County.
+$1,000,000.00 of tax credits from the Clark County apportionment to fund a veterans’ housing project located in Clark County.
 The highest scoring project in the veterans housing category in Clark County will be funded from this set-aside.
 If the total amount of credits set aside ($1,000,000.00) is not utilized, the remaining credits will be dispersed into the balance of the Clark County apportionment.

--If the sponsor/co-sponsor of the highest scoring veterans application in Clark Co. is also a qualified non-profit organization and is eligible for funding through the non-profit set-aside, the project will be funded with the full amount of the non-profit set-aside, with the balance of the funds coming from the Veterans set-aside.
-The remaining balance in the Clark County Veterans set-aside will be dispersed into the balance of the Clark County apportionment.
+The the highest scoring veterans project application will not be eligible for the non-profit set-aside.

 -Housing for Veterans in all other jurisdictions/set-asides, will be funded from their corresponding apportionment per the following table.